Experienced a pay cut? Here’s what to do next:

 Mobile payment apps and the plastic in your wallet have made it pretty easy to buy what you need without cash.
 But what about the times when you need to tip your manicurist (cash only, please) or chip in for your boss’ birthday gift with actual dollar bills?

-Given that a 2017 Bankrate survey found the cost to withdraw from an out-of-network ATM averages $4.69, up 2.6 percent from the previous year, there is financial value in answering this simple question: What ATMs can I use my debit card at without paying fees?
+Given that a 2020 Bankrate survey found the cost to withdraw from an out-of-network ATM averages $4.64, there is financial value in answering this simple question: What ATMs can I use my debit card at without paying fees?

 Since the cost of out-of-network ATM transactions may add up more quickly than you think, follow these four steps to get cash without paying an ATM fee: